e-picas/mde-backup/cgi-scripts/HOWTO.md

     # You can add any extension(s) you want to parse at the end of the line, separated by space
     AddType text/html .md

+    # Here you can define some custom configuration variables used by the parser
+    #SetEnv EMD_TPL /SERVER/PATH/TO/TEMPLATE/FILE

     # Treat '.md' files by the Markdown handler
     # CAUTION - this requires to know exactly where the CGI is ...
     AddHandler MarkDown .md
     Action MarkDown /{ SERVER ABSOLUTE PATH TO }/extended-markdown/cgi-scripts/emd_apacheHandler.sh virtual

+**CAUTION** - The server pathes used in these directives must be related to your server's Apache `DOCUMENT_ROOT` (*and not to your `/` filesystem root*).

+**NOTE** - The default `.htaccess` files of this package are designed to work with a copy or a clone of the GIT repository at `/GitHub_projects/extended-markdown/` from the Apache `DOCUMENT_ROOT`.